 Keeping a detailed laboratory notebook, or 'log book' is an essential part of experimental physics.
 Students taking Physics 441/442 are expected to record their laboratory procedures and observations during the course of their experiments.
-You will be required to turn in your log book from time to time, and some of the experiments you do will be graded solely on what you have written in your log book.
-We have made available some sample copies of laboratory logs maintained by professional research scientists, including some that recorded famous discoveries.

 What goes into a useful laboratory log? - the answer is basically everything.
 Write down, in an informal 1st-person narrative style, what you did step-by-step, include sketches of the apparatus, wiring diagrams, etc., note the relevant experimental conditions and record any unusual events that might affect the experimental data, like someone accidentally turning on a light when your experiment was supposed to be done in a darkened room.